Help for tenants facing eviction and harassment

 Your landlord must follow strict procedures if they want you to leave their property, depending on the type of tenancy agreement you have and the terms of it.
 If they don’t, they may be guilty of illegally evicting or harassing you.

-During a fixed term AST, your landlord can only evict you for certain reasons - for example:
+Your landlord can only evict you for certain reasons, for example:

 Help and advice